-Battle Creek is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Battle Creek is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Battle Creek is a city of sales and office workers, service providers, and production and manufacturing workers.
 There are especially a lot of people living in Battle Creek who work in office and administrative support (11.93%), sales jobs (10.73%), and food service (7.72%).

-The population of Battle Creek overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Battle Creek, 21.55% have at least a bachelor's degree.
+The education level of Battle Creek citizens is a little higher than the average for US cities and towns: 21.55% of adults in Battle Creek have at least a bachelor's degree.

 The per capita income in Battle Creek in 2010 was $22,040, which is middle income relative to Michigan and the nation.
 This equates to an annual income of $88,160 for a family of four.
 However, Battle Creek contains both very wealthy and poor people as well.

 Battle Creek is an extremely ethnically-diverse city.
 The people who call Battle Creek home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Battle Creek residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Battle Creek include Irish, English, Dutch, and French .